 As we’re bombarded daily with new information about the Coronavirus, one thing has remained steadfast throughout.
 The importance of washing our hands.
 In fact, it seems as if this one simple act, along with social distancing, is our biggest weapon in the war against this deadly virus.
-Hand sanitizer has been sold out in almost every shop but many of us aren’t big fans of this skin drying, chemical heavy gel.
-I, for one, would much rather use something made from gentle, natural ingredients.
-So the question is – Does alcohol-free hand sanitizer kills the Coronavirus?
+Hand sanitizer has been sold out in almost every shop but the question is – Does Alcohol-Free Hand Sanitizer Kill The Coronavirus?

 In A Word, No…